fmtlib/dtoa-benchmark/README.md

 results/<cpu>_<os>_<compiler>_<commit>.csv
 ```

-They are also automatically converted to HTML with the same base name.
+and automatically converted to a self-contained HTML report with the same
+base name.

 ## Results